creativeworldpro/How-To-Make-Sound-System---New-Amplifier-Circuit-JLCPCB-/README.md

 Component List :

 1. Transistor – 2SA 1943
-2.
    Transistor – BD 139

 2. Heat Sink
-3.
-4. Screw
+3. Screw
-5.
-6. Volume – B 100K
+4. Volume – B 100K
-7.
-8. Resistor – 10 KΩ
+5. Resistor – 10 KΩ
-9.
               47 KΩ
               680 Ω
              0.47 Ω (5 watt)
-             1.
 6. Capacitor - 220µf/ 16v
-7.
-8. Audio Input Cable
+7. Audio Input Cable
-9.
-10. Power – DC 12v
+8. Power – DC 12v
-11.
-12. Sound Speaker
+9. Sound Speaker

 Transistor Pinout –

 2SA 1943 –

 It is a PNP transistor.
 As usual the transistor 2SA 1943 also contain 3 leg & this 3 leg’s also have 3 different names.
 If we count it’s leg from left side, then 1no “Base”.
 2no “Collector” & 3no “Emitter”

 BD 139 -

 It is an NPN transistor.
 As usual the transistor BD 139 also contain 3 leg & this 3 leg’s also have 3 different names.
 If we count it’s leg from left side, then 1no “Emitter”.
 2no “Collector” & 3no “Base”

 Circuit Connection -